cmgm15/didomi-devops-challenge/README.md

 For this API infrastructure provisioning it was posible just to use serverless framework and terraform.
 The main resources to be provisioned are the below:

+For this API infrastructure provisioning it was posible just to use serverless framework and terraform.
+The main resources to be provisioned are the below:

+For this API infrastructure provisioning it was posible just to use serverless framework and terraform.
+The main resources to be provisioned are the below:

 - A VPC with private subnets
 - An IAM user for Gitlab to run the deployment for the lambda in the pipeline
 - Policies for the Gitlab user with the minimal required permissions to run the deployment